rtrelease/Jetson-Symbolics-Neuromorphics/Mu-Editor-CPX-PulseData.md

 Online Mu documentation listed several different Linux alternatives, including GitHub source Python3 compilation, pip3 dedicated environment and apt installs.

-As with prior projects, I tried a vanilla Ubuntu 20.04 apt install on my Xeon RTX workstation, but it proved to be very unstable.
+As with prior projects, I tried a vanilla Ubuntu 20.04 apt install on my Xeon RTX workstation, but it proved to be very unstabile.
 The other alternatives were considered, but none proved satisfactory.

 In further investigating the [Mu-Editor GitHub site](https://github.com/mu-editor/mu/releases), it was finally noted that a Debian standard *Mu Editor x86-64 appimage* was made available in response to user requests.
 This turned out to provide a very stabile Mu Editor installation on the Ubuntu 20.04 Xeon RTX workstation.